ninly/wavplot/README.md

     $ ./wavplot --channels 2 myfile.wav

-Read and plot all of channel 2 (of 2) of myfile.wav, and write to plot.png.
+Read and plot all of channel 2 of myfile.wav, and write to plot.png.
+Channel numbers begin with 1 (i.e., a stereo file has channels 1 and 2).

     $ ./wavplot --start 100 --end 200 --channels 2 3 5 myfile.wav